pyinstaller/pyinstaller/README.rst

 to make a Windows app you run PyInstaller in Windows; to make a GNU/Linux app you run it in GNU/Linux, etc.
-PyInstaller has been used successfully with AIX, Solaris, FreeBSD and OpenBSD, but is not tested against them.
+PyInstaller has been used successfully with AIX, Solaris, FreeBSD and OpenBSD, but is not tested against them as part of the continuous integration tests.

 Main Advantages